Virginia Residents and Business Owners: Your Privacy May Be Invaded by Hidden Audio Bugs and Cameras!

 Where Are Audio Devices and Cameras Usually Hidden in Virginia Homes and Businesses?

 Earlier we mentioned that Virginia is a one party consent state.
 So, if the person who hides an audio device participates in the conversation, no law was broken.
 Yet, people who are part of the conversation usually record with the device on their person.
-They don’t usually hide a device.
+They do not usually hide a device.
 Hidden devices are more commonly associated with landlords, business competitors, spouses, and angry employees looking for information to blackmail you with.

 Additionally, businesses may install security cameras in areas where employees have no expectation of privacy, such as a breakroom or reception area.
-Homeowners may install hidden cameras if they do not record audio and as long as people wouldn’t have a reasonable expectation of privacy.
+Homeowners may install hidden cameras if they do not record audio and as long as people would not have a reasonable expectation of privacy.
 To learn more about Virginia laws related to audio and video devices, talk with a family lawyer, criminal lawyer, or business lawyer.
 That is the best way to learn about the laws related to these items.

 - Living rooms